raghabendra-dash/AI-Landing-Page/README.md

 Follow these instructions to set up the project locally for development and testing.

-### Prerequisites

-Make sure you have the following installed on your machine:

--   Node.js (v18.0 or newer)
--   npm (v8 or newer) or yarn

 ### Installation

 1.  **Clone the GitHub Repository:**